Absolute pitch: Nature vs. nurture

 Absolute pitch might be achievable by any human being during a critical period of auditory development, after which period cognitive strategies favor global and relational processing.
 Proponents of the critical-period theory agree that the presence of absolute pitch ability is dependent on learning, but there is disagreement about whether training causes absolute skills to occur or lack of training causes absolute perception to be overwhelmed and obliterated by relative perception of musical intervals.

 One or more genetic loci could affect absolute pitch ability, a predisposition for learning the ability or signal the likelihood of its spontaneous occurrence.

 Researchers have been trying to teach absolute pitch ability in laboratory settings for more than a century, and various commercial absolute-pitch training courses have been offered to the public since the early 1900s.
 In 2013, experimenters reported that adult men who took the antiseizure drug valproate (VPA) "learned to identify pitch significantly better than those taking placebo—evidence that VPA facilitated critical-period learning in the adult human brain".
-However, no adult has ever been documented to have acquired absolute listening ability, because all adults who have been formally tested after AP training have failed to demonstrate "an unqualified level of accuracy... comparable to that of AP possessors".
+However, as of 2005, no adult had ever been documented to have acquired absolute listening ability, because all adults who had been formally tested after AP training had failed to demonstrate "an unqualified level of accuracy... comparable to that of AP possessors".

+A 2019 study reported adults acquiring absolute pitch performance indistinguishable from lifelong possessors.
+Two of six adult participants achieved accuracy and response times that, when directly compared against a prior dataset of confirmed AP possessors, were statistically indistinguishable from that group, including when analyses were restricted to notes separated by more than one octave.
+Those findings were independently replicated in subsequent peer-reviewed studies.